Jasminum multipartitum

 Photographer: Ivan Lätti

-The species is distributed in the Eastern Cape, KwaZulu-Natal and inland to Mpumalanga, Gauteng and Limpopo.
+The species distribution is in the Eastern Cape, KwaZulu-Natal and inland in Mpumalanga, Gauteng and Limpopo, as well as in some neighbouring states.

 The habitat is wooded areas and bush-covered slopes.
 The plant grows in sun or semi-shade, is somewhat drought resistant and mild cold tolerant.
-The species is not considered to be threatened in its habitat early in the twenty first century.
+The habitat population is deemed of least concern early in the twenty first century.

 The species is similar to J. stenolobum but is less hairy (Onderstall, 1984; Germishuizen and Fabian, 1982; www.plantzafrica.com; www.kumbulanursery.co.za; http://redlist.sanbi.org).